ImagingInformatics/hackathon-docs/apis/dicom-web-intro.md

 The URL above returns DICOM.
 If you want a rendered JPEG or PND, simply add `&contentType=image/jpeg` or `&contentType=image/png` to your **URL** (not header) request.

+## Would you like to see some sample code?
+Who wouldn't?
+Right?!?
+Have a look at [https://replit.com/@mohannadhussain/dicom-web-example](https://replit.com/@mohannadhussain/dicom-web-example))

 ## Beyond simple viewing
 Interested in pushing data to the server?
 [This article](./dicom-web-stow.md) provides tips on how to do that using cURL, which can easily be adapted for use with other tools, like Postman.